What is the naturalization test interview?

 Naturalization is the process that makes you a citizen of the United States of America.
-The naturalization interview is when you are questioned by a United States Citizenship and Immigration officer.
-It is an important step in becoming a US citizen.
+The naturalization test, or citizenship test, is an interview.
+You will be questioned by a Citizenship and Immigration Services officer.
+The interview is an important step in becoming a US citizen.
+Find out about the naturalization test and how to prepare for the interview.

-The best thing you can do to succeed at your interview is: be prepared!
+The best thing you can do to succeed at your naturalization interview is: be prepared!

 Things to bring with you